matthewt-assurity/cf-k6-buildpack/README.md

 This buildpack simply installs the k6 binary to a Cloud Foundry app.
 The k6 binary will be copied to the `app` directory.

 ## File and Versions
-The k6 binary in this repo was built with the following command:
+The k6 binary in this repo was built with the following command **in a Linux environment**

 ```
 xk6 build latest \